-Financial information, medical histories, and other sensitive personal information is vulnerable when it is stored online.
+Financial information, medical histories, and other sensitive personal information are vulnerable when it is stored online.
 However, there isn’t really an option to avoid this level of vulnerability in the way our world works today.
-So how do you make data protection part of your everyday habits?
+So how do you make data protection in Warsaw, IN part of your everyday habits?

 The idea of protecting your personal data can be overwhelming.
 Even just googling “how to protect my online information” brings up millions of search results!

 We want to make staying safe online and keeping your sensitive data secure easy, so here are our favorite simple tips to keep your data safe and maintain privacy online.